paulnc/spring-java-bank-api/README.md

 - **Delete Account**: Deletes an account by its ID.
 - **Get Account Transactions**: Fetches a list of transactions associated with an account.
 - **Schedule a Transfer**: Schedule Transfer Funds between 2 accounts.
+- **Get Scheduled Transfer By Scheduled Transfers ID**: Fetch a Scheduled Transfers its ID.
+- **Delete Scheduled Transfer**: Deletes a Scheduled Transfer by its ID.
-- **Get  Scheduled Transfers**: Fetches a list of Scheduled Transfers associated with an account.
+- **Get List of Scheduled Transfers By Account ID**: Fetches a list of Scheduled Transfers associated with an account.

 ## Technologies Used